reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_02.md

 ## Lab Objectives

-Exercise 1 :Ingest data with a Microsoft Fabric Lakehouse.<br>
 Task 1 : Create a notebook.<br>
 Task 2: Use SQL to query tables.<br>
 Task 3 : Create a visual query.<br>